-Digital Asset Forgery Detection System (Crunch Davinci) An AI model that flags forgeries, copycats and bootleg digital art contents thereby protecting the artists and their creations.
+Forgery Detection An AI model that flags forgeries, copycats and bootleg digital art contents thereby protecting the artists and their creations.

-Fair Price value estimation for an Asset(Liquify) A fair value estimation & analytics for Digital Assets (NFTs) using AI to empower the community to embrace and value their assets in real-time.
+Price Estimation A value estimation & analytics for Digital Assets (NFTs) using AI to empower the community to embrace and value their assets in real-time.

 NFTs are Non-Fungible Tokens, and in layman terms, representing digital art or collection, video clips of best moments in the sports and entertainment field, gaming skins and collectibles, stored in a distributed ledger powered by blockchain technology.
 These are unique items and are not interchangeable with another NFT.

 Generally, things are valuable when they are scarce.
 There is only one Mona Lisa.
 There are only 59 Le Bron James dunking NBA Top Shots (one of which sold for $US387,000).